serverfarmer/serverfarmer/README.md

 # Support

-If you have any technical or non-technical questions about Server Farmer, please write to support@serverfarmer.org.
+If you have any technical or non-technical questions about Server Farmer, feel free to write to support@serverfarmer.org.
 We don't have enough time to reply to all emails, but we will try either to respond, or directly to fix any reported issues.